oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 module.exports = router;
 ```

-Here you added a property for the `index.jade` template to use called `loggedIn`.
+Here you added a property called `loggedIn` for the `index.jade` template to use.
 This property will help the view decide if it should display a `login` or `logout` button.
 The rest of the home page will be static.

 Open your `routes/users.js` file and replace the contents of the file with the following code: